Diagnosing spine pain with an MRI scan

 - Spinal abnormalities

 MRI machines are essentially gigantic magnets that can encompass an entire human being.
-Most MRI machines are tube-like, although open-scan MRIs are gaining popularity, since the closed, tube-shaped MRI machines can provoke claustrophobic reactions in some people.
+Most MRI machines are tube-like, although open-scan MRIs are gaining popularity since the closed, tube-shaped MRI machines can cause claustrophobia.
+The function of this diagnostic test is to measure the water content of different tissues, which is processed by a computer to make an image.